horoiwa/deep_reinforcement_learning_gallery/EfficientZeroV2/README.md

 - No Prioritized Experience Replay
+- No mixed value target, only use search based value target (SVE)
 - Use grayscale instead of RGB
 - No LSTM for reward prediction
 - No value-prefix for reward prediction